nahlaw/lib350m-hauntedlocations/pages/about.md

 ## **Collection Description**

 Our collection is composed of photographs taken by amateur photographers that focus on well-known haunted locations in Oregon.
 Our aim is to create an easy to use database with something for people looking for all different types of haunts.
-From abandoned hospitals to underground tunnels our collection is sure to have something for everyone.
+From abandoned hospitals to underground tunnels, our collection is sure to have something for everyone.

 ## **DSCI/LIB 350M (Winter 2025) Human Research Data Management**